Trina008/SST-and-CHL-Coupling/README.md

 # Northern Bay of Bengal Oceanographic Analysis (2006–2025)

-A lightweight Python workflow for downloading, processing, and visualising spatio-temporal trends in **Sea Surface Temperature (SST)** and **Chlorophyll-a (CHL)** concentrations across the Northern Bay of Bengal.
+A lightweight Python workflow for downloading, processing, and visualising spatio-temporal trends in **Sea Surface Temperature (SST)** and **Chlorophyll-a (CHL)** concentrations across the Northern Bay of Bengal and ENSO influence.

 ---